rackerlabs/support-how-to/content/cloud-files/cloud-files-faq.md

 Akamai network.
 At this time, we do not have any plans to discontinue the legacy URLs.

-If a customer requests their URL (either in the Control Panel or via API) for an object, they will be presented with a new Akamai URL.
+If a customer requests their URL (either in the Cloud Control Panel or through API) for an object, they will be presented with a new Akamai URL.
 This does not mean that old URLs are invalid.
 However, as Rackspace releases new features like CNAME and SSL, customers will need to reference their